PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 Of course, we _would_ say PostHog is great, but if you need convincing then you can [get started for free](/pricing) and decide for yourself.
 You can self-host, but [PostHog Cloud is free up to 1 million events per month](/pricing#cloud) if you'd prefer a fully-managed experience.

 ### Who is PostHog for?
-PostHog is primarily designed for engineering, data science, and product teams.
-As an all-in-one platform, it combines the functionality of traditional product analytics platforms with tools like feature flags, session recording and A/B testing, making it ideal for teams who want a complete view of product usage without the need to running multiple products independently.
+PostHog is ideal for engineering, data science, and product teams.
+As an all-in-one platform, it combines the functionality of traditional product analytics platforms with tools like Feature Flags, Session Recording and A/B testing, making it ideal for teams who want a complete view of their product without the hassle of running multiple separate tools.

 ### Strengths
 - All-in-one analytics suite